sannjaykarthikeyan/Tempus/README.md

 # Tempus

-A minimalist yet appealing take on the digital clock.

 Tempus is a Digital Clock Application for android devices.
 Based on the system UIs in Google Assistant Smart Clocks, Tempus features 4 clockfaces:

 • Mono - Based on the light mode version of the "Mono" clockface on Google Assistant equipped Smart Clocks.